 Keim has worked tirelessly to build the Cardinals roster.
 During his first five seasons as GM (2013-17), he made 1,062 total roster moves and the team posted a 49-30-1 regular season record during that span.
 Keim has had particular success in building the roster is through free agency and trades.
 During each of his first three offseasons as GM, Keim signed a free agent who went on to make the Pro Bowl that season (Mike Iupati, Antonio Cromartie, John Abraham).
 The Cardinals were the only team in the NFL to accomplish such a feat.
-Arizona made the most high profile free agent signing of the 2021 offseason when the team acquired five-time first-team All-Pro DL J.J.
-Watt.
-Watt highlighted a 2021 free agency class that also included Pro Bowlers WR A.J.
-Green, CB Malcolm Butler, RB James Conner and K Matt Prater.
+Arizona's free agent signings under Keim include: OLs Justin Pugh, Mike Iupati and J.R.
+Sweezy, CBs Antonio Cromartie and Robert Alford, DL Jordan Phillips and LBs

-Other free agent signings under Keim include: OLs Justin Pugh, Kelvin Beachum, Mike Iupati and J.R.
-Sweezy, CBs Antonio Cromartie and Robert Alford, DLs Corey Peters and Jordan Phillips and LBs John Abraham and Dwight Freeney.
+Devon Kennard, John Abraham and Dwight Freeney.

 Keim has made his biggest splash executing trades.
-In 2021, the Cardinals acquired three-time Pro Bowl OL Rodney Hudson from the Raiders.
 In 2020, Arizona made national headlines when the team acquired All-Pro WR DeAndre Hopkins from the Houston Texans.
-During the 2019 season, Keim made a trade with Miami to acquire RB Kenyan Drake, who went on to rush for 1,598 yards and 18 TDs in just 23 games with the Cardinals.
+Hopkins is one of just four players in the NFL named first-team All-Pro each of the last three seasons (2017-19).
+During the 2019 season, Keim made a trade with Miami to acquire RB Kenyan Drake, who went on to rush for a team-high 643 yards and eight TDs in just eight games.
 In 2016, Keim executed a high-profile trade for Pro Bowl LB Chandler Jones, who has been selected to two Pro Bowls and has been named All-Pro twice after leading the NFL in sacks in 2017 and setting a franchise record with 19.0 sacks in 2019.
 QB Carson Palmer, who had a 38-21-1 record as a starter in Arizona and was placed in the team's Ring of Honor in 2019, was acquired by Keim in a trade with the Oakland Raiders in 2013.